10 Tips for Doing Your Best on the SSAT

 1. Practice, practice, practice - early!

 The SSAT is just like other standardized tests: if you practice, you will feel more confident that you'll do well.
-Purchase the Official Guide to the SSAT a couple of months before you plan to take the test, if possible.
-Sign up for the new online practice portal (available beginning September 1, 2016).
+Sign up for SSAT Practice Online at least a couple of months before you plan to take the test (your subscription lasts a full year, so the earlier the better!) or purchase the printed Official Guide to the SSAT.

 2. Read – a lot!